WTFe-dev/whatthefe/src/posts/ai/chef-gpt.md

  - You drop in a **YouTube recipe URL**
  - It grabs the content using `YoutubeLoader`
- - Breaks the text into chunks so the AI can process it better
- - Stores everything in `ChromaDB` using embeddings
  - Runs a `RAG (Retrieval-Augmented Generation)` pipeline to extract recipe details
  - Translates ingredients + measurements to local-friendly formats
- - Serves it all up as clean `MD` (print-ready, copy-pasteable, dev-friendly)
+ - Serves it all up as clean `Markdown` format (print-ready, copy-pasteable, dev-friendly)

 <br />